python/typing/docs/source/protocols.rst

 Iteration protocols
 ...................

-The iteration protocols are useful in many contexts.
-For example, they allow iteration of objects in for loops.
+The iteration protocols allow you to type things that can be iterated over in for loops or things that can be passed to ``next``.

 Iterable[T]
 -----------